Trying to be a Lover as well as a Fighter: Firefight | Review

 I COULD HAVE DONE WITHOUT: a bit of swearing

-OTHER CAUTIONSCaution: There is violence in this book, and people do get killed, but it isn't graphic for the most part.
+OTHER CAUTIONS: There is violence in this book, and people do get killed, but it isn't graphic for the most part.

 NARRATION: